Linda Gorim, PhD

 Closed positions will be indicated as 'Closed' i.e. recruitment has occurred.

-The Cropping Systems Research Group led by Dr. Linda Gorim in the Department of Agricultural, Food and Nutritional Science at the University of Alberta invites applications for highly motivated graduate students, Postdocs and a Technician.
+The Cropping Systems Research Group led by Dr. Linda Gorim in the Department of Agricultural, Food, and Nutritional Science at the University of Alberta invites applications for highly motivated summer, undergrad, and graduate students and Postdocs.

 Potential Projects include: